yugen-apps/yugen-home-budget/README.md

 Create a user-assigned managed identity and assign a role to it Configure a federated identity credential on a user-assigned managed identity

-AZURE_CLIENT_ID: the service principal r user-assigned managed identity client ID
+AZURE_CLIENT_ID: the service principal or user-assigned managed identity client ID
 AZURE_SUBSCRIPTION_ID: the subscription ID
 AZURE_TENANT_ID: the tenant ID